krilleellerstoffe/krilleellerstoffe/README.md

 I am a recently graduated systems developer based in Malmö, Sweden.
 I have so far worked on projects revolving around webservices, database management, multi-threaded applications, sorting/searching algorithms, message communication and android development amongst others.
 Mostly focusing on OOP using Java and C# with the .NET ecosystem, Javascript, Python, Kotlin, some PHP and MSSQL

-- 🌱 I’ve just completed my systems developement (systemutvecklare) studies at Malmö University and am now looking for employment opportunities!
+- 🌱 I’ve just completed my systems developement (systemutvecklare) studies at Malmö University and am now looking for employment opportunities.

+- 🌱 Currently loving practising using Leetcode and this year's incredible Advent Of Code!

 <!--
 **krilleellerstoffe/krilleellerstoffe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.